hanyuone/Ways-to-NOT-make-money/README.md

     0.1.3: Fixed a bug in which some labels and buttons don't update.

     0.2*: Added a save system (which needs fixing!), and a new building: Counterfeit Company (Costs $9001, Upgrade costs $2133748).

+    0.2-1*: Changed the save system so that it included an extrenal savefile.

+    0.2-2: Partially fixed the savefile.